 Closing: The date is unknown.
 It was still running in 1971 but that may have been the final year of operation.

-Status: The building survives but it's been remodeled for retail use.
+Status: The building survives but it's been remodeled for other uses.
+It's now a medical clinic plus two small retail spaces.

 1950s - A view east with the Center's marquee on the right.
-Thanks to Ken McIntyre for locating the photo for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating the photo for a post on the Photos of Los Angeles private Facebook group.

 2007 - The building repurposed as retail space.
 Thanks to Ken McIntyre for sharing his photo.
 He has others he took linked on the Cinema Treasures page about the Center.